netlify/build-plugin-template/README.md

 ```
 npm run init
 ```

+Some questions will be asked.
+Make sure the plugin's name matches the repository name.

 Among other things, this will replace this `README.md` with the plugin's user documentation.
 Development documentation will still be available in the